 My professional career began In 1999 while studying for my bachelor's degree in digital media at the Art Institute of Colorado.
 I scored an internship at Electronic Arts so I left Colorado to work as a Road Rash game artist at EAHQ in Redwood City, California.
 This led to a full-time position at the studio as a game artist..

-After a few years at EA I migrated from game art to level design.
+After a five years at EA I migrated from game art to level design.
 Games I developed there include 007 James bond: Everything or Nothing, The Sims 2 and Godfather: The Game.
 I left EA in 2004 to work as a level designer on Tomb Raider: Legend.

-After working for many many years in the commercial game industry is fun, but in 2009 I made the decision to work as an independent artist and game developer, freelancing and self publishing my work.
-I then took an appointment as Assistant Professor at Champlain College for 4 years teaching game design and production.
+The commercial game industry is fun, but in 2009 I made the decision to work as an independent artist and game developer, freelancing and self publishing my work.
+I then accepted an appointment as Assistant Professor at Champlain College for 4 years teaching game design and production.

 The goal of founding CiGDA was to build an active community of like-minded creatives.
 What started out as six developers in a downtown Denver cafe has grown into over 1,200 independent devs from across Colorado.
 The group continues to thrive through thanks to our original mission and goals as stated on the group's meetup page: